elunna/nerfhack-changelog/README.md

 * Pets will try not to step on one (treated as a cursed item).
 * If rubbed on another rock, emits a poisonous cloud.
 * Foulstones always generate cursed.
+* Cursed foulstones cannot be dropped (like loadstones).

 ## NEW ARTIFACTS